Skip navigation

 Shortlisted candidates will be invited to attend individual interviews through video conferencing.

-Applicants may be asked to provide contact details of personal references in the community.
+Applicants will be asked to provide 2 contact details of personal references in the community.

 Training will be held through a combination of online and in-person sessions in Melbourne CBD.